Flyers beat Rangers in high-scoring game at MSG, improve to 4-1-0 under Shaw

 The 23-year-old rookie surrendered three goals in the third period.
 Kolosov hung in there over the first two periods.
 The Flyers gave him six goals of support in the final stanza.

-Panarin scored in close late in the second period to draw the Rangers even at 2-2.
+Panarin scored in close late in the second period to draw New York even at 2-2.
 After killing off a penalty, the Flyers appeared to have a bad line change, which left them with four in coverage.

 Shaw wanted the Flyers to make the first period "as least chaotic as possible" for Kolosov.